openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    .. image:: ../images/Omnipod_Suspend1.png
      :alt: Omnipod suspend insulin delivery  I

-* When the suspend command is successfully confirmed by the RileyLink a confirmation dialog will appear.
+* When the suspend command is successfully confirmed by the RileyLink a confirmation dialog will display the message 'All insulin delivery has been suspended'.
 * Click OK [1] to confirm and proceed.
 * Your active pod has now suspended all insulin delivery.
 * The Omnipod (POD) tab will update the Pod status to 'Suspended' [2].